Lukonii/practiceGoLang/README.md

 * go get github.com/go-playground/validator/v10

 ## How to use
-The site is set up on the *Google's App Engine* platform and can be accessed via the link *https://gobe-test.oa.r.appspot.com/*
+The site is set up on the *Google's App Engine* ~platform and can be accessed via the link *https://gobe-test.oa.r.appspot.com/*~ not hosted any more but some screen shots are at the end of this page :).

 ### Navigation
 #### Ads